Telltale-Modding-Group/TTDS-MenuRain/README.md

 ## About

 This simple mod adds rain to the menu scene for the The Walking Dead Telltale Definitive Edition, complete with full rain effects and sound!
+This mod also is compatible with [Ambience](https://github.com/droyti/Ambience) and [Load Any Level](https://github.com/droyti/LoadAnyLevel)

 **Built using the [Telltale Script Editor](https://github.com/Telltale-Modding-Group/Telltale-Script-Editor)**

-**This mod is compatible with [Ambience](https://github.com/droyti/Ambience) and [Load Any Level](https://github.com/droyti/LoadAnyLevel)**

 ![Screenshot 1](screenshots/main-preview.png)